-Café Regatta are known for their fabulous buns that they make fresh onsite every day, so you must try one while you’re here.
-I had one and it was melt in the mouth delicious
+Café Regatta is known for their fabulous buns that they make fresh onsite every day, so you must try one while you’re here.
+I had one and it was melt-in-the-mouth delicious

 What I loved about them is they have a no-plastic policy.
 They use paper plates and wooden cutlery.

 A popular thing to do here amongst locals is to roast sausages on the open fire pit outside.